What Is A Secure Browser?

 However, it’s not compatible with some websites.

 Torch browser promotes the so-called ‘all-in-one’ approach.
-It includes social media, torrent, etc. sharing, media downloading just a click away.
-Torch is a Chromium based browser.
+Its philosophy is that social media, torrents, sharing and media downloading are just a click away.
+Torch is a Chromium-based browser.

-However, Torch may install extensions which you don’t necessarily, but you can get delete them after the installation process.
+However, Torch may install extensions, which you don’t necessarily need, but you can delete them after the installation process.
 The browser was reported to have some stability issues.

 Firefox, Chrome, Safari and Internet Explorer have all gained popularity over the years.
 However, clients who prefer them should be aware that these browsers aren’t very secure and private.

 Chromium, Tor browser, Brave, Epic, Torch, Comodo Dragon and Opera shouldn’t be left behind.
 They block cookies and ads while allowing extensions that keep trackers at bay.
 The security features, privacy tools and update frequency should help you tell them apart.